MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

     ```cmd
     npm install generator-teams --global
     ```
-### Generate your personal tab
+### Generate your channel or group tab

-1. At a command prompt, create a new directory for your personal tab.
+1. At a command prompt, create a new directory for your channel or group tab.

 1. To start the Microsoft Teams App generator, enter the following command in your new directory.